ControlThePancake/dofeFullStack/README.md

 So its sort of been untouched, there are some minor changes but the bulk of the extra features will be added later as I simply dont have the time.
 The goal is to finish it by the end of this weekend and hopefully host it on either Cloudflare or DigitalOcean.
 I'll do a proper reflection after i get the project hosted but I feel I've learned alot.
 After using this on DofE this repo will probably be revamped, with me creating a duplicate repo which will be solely for future development.

+### Final Update
+---
+So... thats it huh.
+This marks the end and completion of the DofE side of this project.
+Ofcourse as promised I will continue working on the website, adding new bots, features, etc etc, but it will mostly probably be in a private github repo.
+This project took *alot* longer than I thought for various reasons, laziness, procrastination, exams, other commitments, no motivation and so on, but here we are.
+In the end I achieved most of what I set out to do, with the current website features being
+- Account system
+- The ability to launch kahoot flood bots
+- The ability to buy and spend tokens, with the the authentication framework basically done? might sneak that in during the following days
+That mostly concludes the user requirements
+But in all honesty I learned alot more about the backend and architectural side of full stack webdev
+- I learned how to host on cloud providers and locally (did some testing on both, settled on hosting locally)
+- Setting up load balancers and reverse proxies like NGinX
+- How to use REST APIs
+- Authenticating requests
+- How to use modern software such as cloud flare and stripe
+- How to use docker and isolationg processes for security reasons and what not It was a fun project and im glad i did this for DofE

+tldr: we're finally done

 If you have any inquires or suggestions, either email me or just make a fork and submit a pull request